 If weight and height seem to be progressing along a normal path, then you’ve got nothing to worry about (and nothing to say).

-Because calling out weight gain can be very disturbing and disruptive to her developing self-esteem and body satisfaction.
+Because calling this out can be very disturbing and disruptive to a teen’s developing self-esteem and body satisfaction.

 Body dissatisfaction has been highlighted as a risk factor for dieting and other dangerous, weight-reducing efforts.

-It’s also may be a contributor to the development of an eating disorder.
+It can also contribute to the development of an eating disorder.

-What You Say About Teen Weight Gain Can Help or Harm
+What You Say to Your Teen Can Help or Harm

-If you have concerns about your teen’s weight gain, tread lightly, particularly with what you say to him or her.
+If you have concerns about your teen’s weight, tread lightly, particularly with what you say to them.

 Starting on a tirade of what’s healthy to eat and what’s not, or extolling the virtues of exercise will likely be received as hurtful commentary.

 Nagging your teen to exercise, or commenting on her appearance may do more harm than good.
-It is unlikely to motivate her to eat better or exercise more.
+And, it’s unlikely to spur her to eat better or exercise more.

 In fact, it can make eating worse and turn your teen off from exercising!

-Many teens will be aware of their changing body.
+Many teens are self-aware.
+They know their bodies are changing.
 They may be secretly unhappy or self-conscious about their weight or appearance.

 You may hear questions like, “Do you think I’m fat?”

 Don’t panic if this happens.
-Many teens are simply looking for your guidance and reassurance.
+Many teens are simply looking for your reassurance and acceptance.